Areas and suburbs in Rome

 This peaceful neighbourhood is just up the hill from Prati, north-west of the historic centre.
 Expats can easily walk to Prati and the Vatican from here, although getting to the historic centre itself can be a hassle without a car.
 The apartments are more modern and spacious than other parts of town, and many have large terraces with sweeping views.
 The area is quiet and it is easy to find parking but furnished apartments are rare, there aren't many restaurants or shops near and Balduina isn't well connected to public transport.

 For artists and art lovers, the only place to live in Rome is in the historic centre, which, unlike other major European capitals, is not especially vast.
 Within this nucleus are a few quarters that are particularly inspiring, such as the areas around Via Giulia, Via Margutta, Via Coronari, the Jewish Ghetto and Monti.

 These Roman neighbourhoods will make expats feel like they’re living in a postcard, but it can be inconvenient in the long term.

 For one, it is almost impossible to have a car here.
-Though traffic is limited to residents for the better part of the day, resident permits are notoriously difficult to get.
+Though traffic is limited to residents for the better part of the day, resident permits for driving are notoriously difficult to get.
 Parking in this areas is also extremely limited.
-The best mode of transportation in this area is bicycle or scooter, but expats should keep in mind that this is more dangerous in Rome than most European cities, and definitely not for the faint of heart.
+The best mode of transportation in this area is to use a bicycle or scooter, but expats should keep in mind that this is more dangerous in Rome than most European cities, and definitely not for the faint of heart.